ibm-cloud-docs/Cloudant/faqs/availability-zones-faq.md

 - Seoul
 - Chennai

-For more information, see [Plans & provisioning](/docs/services/Cloudant?topic=cloudant-ibm-cloud-public#locations-and-tenancy).
+For more information, see [Plans and provisioning](/docs/services/Cloudant?topic=cloudant-ibm-cloud-public#locations-and-tenancy).